Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements
 - User Input
-    - Users will be able to input questions related to the city of Philadelphia and receive an accurate response.
+    - Users must be able to input questions related to the city of Philadelphia and receive an accurate response.
     - Must utilize NLP via OpenAI GPT-3.5 or GPT-4 API

 - SQL Query Generation